 Sometimes a single post sets a chain in motion, because Ambreen's beautiful photographic abstract immediately reminded me of this 1950 masterpiece by Latvian/American artist Mark Rothko (1903-1970).
 It is typical of his abstract expressionist style, which relies on fields of colour to great effect.
 More on Rothko in the wikipedia article linked to below.

 About me: Dutchman, married to a beautiful and highly talented artist from Shanghai.
 Although my education (PhD chemistry) is very much associated with the left side of the brain, I like to use my right side for my hobbies: music, art, photography.

 About this blog: I started this blog in August 2006, just wanting to share what I considered interesting pieces of visual art and music.
 I suffered from blogging blues for most of 2008, but making a fresh start in October of that year has done wonders for my inspiration.
 In case you did not notice, most posts end with a small symbol... just click that for the relevant link.
 All pictures in my blog are hosted on blogger - if some do not show up (the red cross syndrome) it is a blogger hiccup.
 Right click and selecting "show picture" should do the trick.

-In January 2013 I revived an old music blog: Countdown to Ecstasy will list my 100 favourite pop/rock/ballad songs from five decades.
+In January 2013 I revived an old music blog: Countdown to Ecstasy which lists my 100 favourite pop/rock/ballad songs from five decades.
 This blog has come to a natural end.

 Most of the images used in this blog are either mine, or they are used with explicit permission of the creators.
 Some of the images are sourced on the internet and I consider them common use for a non-profit blog (such as album covers), or I use them with a link to the site of the creator/owner.